 Our story – Wilkerson Moravian Bakery

-Complimentary shipping on orders $75 and up (per address) with standard shipping
+Complimentary shipping on orders $75 and up (per address) with standard shipping. *To guarantee delivery by Christmas, select an expedited shipping option.* Happy holidays!

 Your cart